Highly Questionable: History

 The show was announced on August 19, 2011, as a creative project between Dan Le Batard and the producers of Pardon the Interruption.
 The show, and the introduction of Le Batard's father Gonzalo to the project, was part of an effort by ESPN to attract more Latino viewers.
 DLHQ premiered on Monday September 12, 2011 at 4:00 PM Eastern.
 Beginning in 2012, other ESPN personalities including Bomani Jones and Bill Simmons appeared as contributors to the show.

 On May 13, 2013, Le Batard got a second co-host when frequent guest Bomani Jones, who had been based in North Carolina, joined the now-renamed Highly Questionable.
 In June 2017, Le Batard said that was the moment the show found its footing, as Jones' addition helped it gain enough viewers to avoid what was considered to be a near certain cancellation.

 On March 23, 2015, Highly Questionable was moved from ESPN2 to ESPN weekdays at 4:30 PM Eastern, leading into sister shows Around the Horn and PTI.

-In May 2017, ESPN announced that Jones would leave HQ in June 2017 while a new show featuring him and Pablo S. Torre (titled High Noon) was developed.
+In May 2017, ESPN announced that Jones would leave HQ in June 2017 while a new show featuring him and Pablo Torre (titled High Noon) was developed.
 His last show was on Thursday, June 22, 2017, and he received an emotional send-off from both of his colleagues.
 Since then, the show employed a variety of co-hosts as opposed to a permanent replacement for Jones.

 On December 3, 2020, it was reported that Le Batard would be leaving ESPN (and his radio show), though the show would continue without him and Gonzalo.
 The last show featuring the pair aired on January 4, 2021.
 Until the final episode on September 10, 2021, the show continued with several ESPN correspondents, including Torre, Jones, Domonique Foxworth, Monica McNutt, Elle Duncan, Clinton Yates, Sarah Spain, Mina Kimes, Katie Nolan, Mike Golic Jr. and Israel Gutierrez, as they questioned and discussed sports issues from their own homes, and/or its studio complexes.

 On September 9, 2021, it was announced Highly Questionable would be cancelled, with the final episode of the show airing the next day.
 The show was replaced with This Just In with Max Kellerman.